 Why doesn’t Unilever just stop using palm oil?

 Stopping the use of palm oil simply shifts the problems elsewhere.
-According to the WWF (Opens in a new window), palm oil supplies 35% of the world’s vegetable oil on just 10% of the land.
+According to the WWF, palm oil supplies 35% of the world’s vegetable oil on just 10% of the land.
 To get the same amount of oil from other sources like soybean or coconut, you would need anything between 4 and 10 times more land.
 By staying connected with the palm oil industry, we can help address its problems, rather than simply shift the problems elsewhere.
 We are committed to procuring a sustainable supply of palm oil that is both positive for people and nature.

 Our approach to sustainable palm oil